bareos/bareos/docs/manuals/en/new_main_reference/source/chapter09/dirdconf.rst

-.. _FileSetResource
+.. _FileSetResource:

  :index:`[TAG=Resource->FileSet] <pair: Resource; FileSet>` :index:`[TAG=FileSet->Resource] <pair: FileSet; Resource>`

 The FileSet resource defines what files are to be included or excluded in a backup job.
-A **FileSet** resource is required for each backup Job.
+A FileSet resource is required for each backup Job.
 It consists of a list of files or directories to be included, a list of files or directories to be excluded and the various backup options such as compression, encryption, and signatures that are to be applied to each file.

 Any change to the list of the included files will cause Bareos to automatically create a new FileSet (defined by the name and an MD5 checksum of the Include/Exclude contents).
 Each time a new FileSet is created, Bareos will ensure that the next backup is always a Full save.